Einenlum/chal/README.md

 ## Some personal choices in this project

 I decided to do almost everything in a customized way, because it's fun.
-I would use more third party services otherwise (FOSReSTBundle, for example).
+I would use more third party services otherwise (FOSRestBundle, for example).

 ### Entities